Quadrubo/BS-Downloader/README.md

   * Enable the VPN in the Opera Settings.

 * Operadriver
-  * Downlaod the Operadriver from [this](https://github.com/operasoftware/operachromiumdriver/releases) github repository move it into a folder with the BS Downloader .exe file.
+  * Download the Operadriver from [this](https://github.com/operasoftware/operachromiumdriver/releases) github repository move it into a folder with the BS Downloader .exe file.

 # Help
 * Configuration